Soccer-Solskjaer out to end semi-final hoodoo against familiar face

 Having steered his side to four semi-finals, Ole Gunnar Solskjaer is yet to progress further than the last four in any cup competition as Manchester United manager, with his latest chance to end that hoodoo against a team he knows well.

-MANCHESTER, England: Having steered his side to four semi-finals, Ole Gunnar Solskjaer is yet to progress further than the last four in any cup competition as Manchester United manager, with his latest chance to end that hoodoo against a team he knows well.
+MANCHESTER, England -Having steered his side to four semi-finals, Ole Gunnar Solskjaer has not progressed past the last four in any cup competition as Manchester United coach, with his next chance to end that hoodoo against a team he has fond memories of facing.

 Domestic progress has been made, with United in a strong position to finish second in the Premier League this season after coming sixth and third in the previous two campaigns.
 However, the trophy cabinet remains empty.